 Around the World in 80 Trees

 by Jonathan Drori.
 Published by Laurence King Publishing (May 2018).

-In this thoroughly engaging book – beautifully illustrated with pen-and-ink illustrations by French artist Lucille Clerc – Jonathan Drori makes a selection of 80 of the world’s 60,000 trees, starting in the UK and moving roughly eastwards around the globe.
+In this thoroughly engaging book – beautifully illustrated with pen-and-ink illustrations by French artist Lucille Clerc – Jonathan Drori makes a selection of 80 of the world’s 60,000 tree species, starting in the UK and moving roughly eastwards around the globe.
 He does not attempt to be comprehensive, but takes what appeals and surprises: how a species has adapted to its environment, the uses of its wood, myths and legends.
-Its slightly random approach is what gives the book sparkle and readability, with endless fascinating snippets – the bricks of Australian jarra wood that were used to pave London streets; how gutta percha “utterly changed the world” as electrical insulator for telegraph cables, and much more.
+Its slightly random approach is what gives the book sparkle and readability, with endless fascinating snippets – the bricks of Australian jarrah wood that were used to pave London streets; how gutta-percha “utterly changed the world” as an electrical insulator for telegraph cables, and much more.

 Forest School Adventure: Outdoor Skills and Play for Children

 by Naomi Walmsley & Dan Westall.
 Published by The Guild of Mastercraftsman (GMC) Publications (June 2018).